-Entries are arranged alphabetically, ignoring apostrophes and quotation marks and treating hyphens, dashes and colons as spaces (e.g., the entry for Q-Flash is sorted as "Q Flash" and appears before Qapla'l, while K'chiQ is sorted as "KchiQ" and appears after Kahless).
+Entries are arranged alphabetically, ignoring apostrophes and quotation marks and treating hyphens, dashes and colons as spaces (e.g., the entry for Q-Flash is sorted as "Q Flash" and appears before Qapla'!, while K'chiQ is sorted as "KchiQ" and appears after Kahless).

 Entries for card titles starting with "The" are sorted under the second word of the title (e.g., the entry for The Emissary is in the E's, not the T's).

 Universal Borg drones are listed by their designations (e.g., Interlink Drone, not Nine of Eleven); unique drones are listed by their card titles (e.g., Seven of Nine).

 Some Glossary entries provide revised game text or lore for cards.
 In most cases, these revisions merely make the proper gameplay of a card more clear, or implement a rule or ruling directly on the card itself.
 In other cases, the game text revisions represent gameplay changes relative to earlier versions of the cards, in order to correct a wording error, address a gameplay concern, or correct some other problem.
-These revisions are marked "Errata" and printed in gray type, with the most relevant changes highlighted (or struck out in the case of a deletion).
 All such revised cards are listed in Appendix A.

-A few cards have been reprinted (1995 "beta" printing of the Premiere set, black-border printings of preview cards, reprints in preconstructed decks, foil versions, and Voyager versions with new lore and images) to use the revised wordings.
+A few cards have been reprinted (1995 "beta" printing of the Premiere set, blackborder printings of preview cards, reprints in preconstructed decks, foil versions, and Voyager versions with new lore and images) to use the revised wordings.
 Other cards will use the newer wordings in any future printings.
-In either case, the game text provided here defines the correct gameplay for all versions of the clarified cards as of August 2002.
+In either case, the game text provided here defines the correct gameplay for all versions of the clarified cards as of November 2011.

-Other cards have received very slight wording changes, primarily for consistency(for example, changing "All attributes +3" to "Attributes all +3") or to correct typographical errors.
+Other cards have received very slight wording changes, primarily for consistency (for example, changing "All attributes +3" to "Attributes all +3") or to correct typographical errors.
 Such changes do not change a card's gameplay or understandability, and are not included in this Glossary.